Members

 website

-Daniela Daniele is Assistant Professor for Anglo-American Literature at the Universitá degli Studi di Udine, Italy.
+Daniela Daniele is Associate Professor for Anglo-American Literature at the Universitá degli Studi di Udine, Italy.
 She holds a PhD from the Graduate Center of the City University di New York.
 In her research she focuses on Louisa May Alcott, neglected transcendentalists, literary sculptors in Rome, Abolitionist feminism and European revolutions.
+She also runs an International Seminar on Anglo-American Poetry in Translation

 e-mail: daniela.daniele[at]uniud.it